Jorie Graham: Early life and education

+Career

-Jorie Graham is the author of numerous collections of poetry, including notable volumes like The End of Beauty, The Dream of the Unified Field: Selected Poems 1974-1994, Sea Change, P L A C E, From the New World (Poems 1976-2014), Fast, and Runaway.
+Graham is the author of numerous collections of poetry, including notable volumes like The End of Beauty, The Dream of the Unified Field: Selected Poems 1974-1994, Sea Change, P L A C E, From the New World: Poems 1976–2014, Fast, and Runaway.
 She has also edited two anthologies, Earth Took of Earth: 100 Great Poems of the English Language (1996) and The Best American Poetry 1990.
 She is widely anthologized and her poetry is the subject of many essays, including Jorie Graham: Essays on the Poetry (2005).
 The Poetry Foundation considers Graham's third book, The End of Beauty (1987), to have been a "watershed" book in which Graham first used the longer verse line for which she is best known.
 Graham's many honors include a Whiting Award (1985), the John D. and Catherine T. MacArthur Fellowship, an Ingram Merrill Fellowship, The Morton Dauwen Zabel Award from The American Academy and Institute of Arts and Letters and the Whiting Award.
-The Dream of the Unified Field: Selected Poems 1974-1994 won the 1996 Pulitzer Prize for Poetry.
+The Dream of the Unified Field: Selected Poems 1974–1994 won the 1996 Pulitzer Prize for Poetry.
 Her collection of poetry P L A C E won the 2012 Forward Poetry Prize for best collection, becoming the first American woman ever to win one of the UK's most prestigious poetry accolades.
-P L A C E was also shortlisted for the 2012 T S Eliot Prize.
+P L A C E was also shortlisted for the 2012 T. S. Eliot Prize.
 In 2013, Graham became only the third American to win the International Nonino Prize.
-In 2015, From the New World: Selected Poems 1976-2014—a collection from all prior eleven volumes plus new work—was published by HarperCollins/Ecco Press.
-In 2016 From the New World won the LA Times Book Award for poetry.
+In 2015, From the New World: Selected Poems 1976–2014—a collection from all prior eleven volumes plus new work—was published by HarperCollins/Ecco Press.
+In 2016 From the New World won the Los Angeles Times Book Prize for Poetry.

 In 2017, Graham received the Wallace Stevens Award from the Academy of American Poets.
 Given annually to recognize outstanding and proven mastery in the art of poetry, recipients are nominated and elected by a majority vote of the Academy's Board of Chancellors.
 She won the 2018 Bobbitt National Prize for Poetry for Fast.

 About Jorie Graham, Academy of American Poets Chancellor Claudia Rankine said: "Jorie Graham's masterful poems traverse almost four decades of inquiry into what it means to be in relation.
 Her work pulls forward our mythical, historical, environmental, and personal narratives in order to inhabit our most ordinary and collective experiences.
 Hers is the patience of the return; repetition in her work unearths the nuances of fundamental desires to live, to love, to be.
 Clear-eyed and with a scope that encompasses what is both known and unknown, her 15 collections have built towards a brilliant insistence on presence."

 She served as a Chancellor of The Academy of American Poets from 1997 to 2003.